Key highlights

 Want to build an eCommerce website to grow your business, but unsure where to start?

-A great option for building an online store is WooCommerce, one of the most popular eCommerce plugins for WordPress with over 6 million live websites
+A great option for building an online store is WooCommerce, one of the most popular eCommerce plugins for WordPress with approx. 6 million live websites.

 Once your new WooCommerce store is up and running, you can drive traffic and sales by integrating it with the Google Merchant Center tool.